Coronavirus Job Retention Scheme Bonus

 - you must keep up to date payroll records and PAYE payments.

-From February 2021, after you have filed your PAYE for January, you will be able to claim the £1,000 Job Retention Bonus for each employee or director through GOV.UK.
+From 15 February 2021, after you have filed your PAYE for January, you will be able to claim the £1,000 Job Retention Bonus for each employee or director online through GOV.UK.
 The bonus will be taxable, so your business must include the whole amount as income when calculating taxable profits for Corporation Tax or Self-Assessment.
-More detail about this process will be published in guidance from HMRC by the end of September 2020.
+The deadline for making your claim is 31 March 2021.